preetihegde/Semantic-Data/Project - Sarcasm Detection/README.md

 We intend to build a model for Detecting Sarcasm.
 The Dataset focuses on headlines from reputable news sources— TheOnion for sarcastic content and HuffPost for non-sarcastic content.
 This approach ensures higher data quality, reduced noise, and improved contextual analysis, as the headlines are professionally written and self-contained, providing a more reliable foundation for sarcasm detection models.

 The Folder contains one `.ipynb` file which has code and a `.json` file which contains the dataset.
-We use glove.6B.50d.txt file for embedding the file is downloaded from - https://www.kaggle.com/datasets/watts2/glove6b50dtxt
+We use glove.6B.50d.txt for embedding the file is taken from - https://www.kaggle.com/datasets/watts2/glove6b50dtxt

 ### Data
 Each record in the Dataset consists of three attributes: